ankamahjohnson/ankamahjohnson/README.md

 ---

 ### 🚀 About Me
-I'm a passionate tech enthusiast from Ghana currently building my skills through the **One Million Coders** initiative by the Ministry of Communications, Digital Technology and Innovations.
+I'm a passionate tech enthusiast from Ghana🇬🇭 currently building my skills through freeCodeCamp and the **One Million Coders** initiative by the Ghana Ministry of Communications, Digital Technology and Innovations.

 This national program is equipping me with world-class digital skills to contribute to Ghana’s growing tech ecosystem and Africa’s digital future.

-- 🔭 Currently learning: **[Frontend Development]**
-- 🌱 Currently working on: [Briefly mention 1-2 projects or what you're building]
-- 🔗 Looking to collaborate on open-source projects that solve real problems in Ghana/Africa 🌍
-- 💌 Reach me at: [mr.ankamahjohnson@gmail.com] or on [Instagram/Twitter]

 ---